Skip to main content

 How to Set a Marketing Budget for Digital Campaigns

-1. The point of a marketing budget
+1. Why a marketing budget matters

-2. The importance of setting business and audience goals
+2. Setting business and audience goals

 Marketing Budget Settling Goals-min